-6. The tech inspector reserves the right to accept or reject any protest.
+6. The tech inspector / Race Director, reserves the right to accept or reject any protest.

 7. DRIVERS AND OWNERS ARE RESPONSIBLE FOR KNOWING THE RULES AND ABIDING BY THEM.
 Any violation discovered through an engine tear down or visual protest may result in disqualification.

 8. NOTE: The car of any driver filing a protest will be subject to inspection of the part, equipment, modification, etc. that is in question on the protested vehicle as well.

 9. No protests shall be accepted concerning the decision of the head scorer with respect to scoring of the event.
 No protest shall be accepted concerning the decisions of the track officials with respect to the race procedure.
 The driver has the right to ask for a verification of his/her finishing position from the head scorer.
 Please be respectful.

 10. Wyoming County International Speedway reserves the right to adjust any rules at any time throughout the season to better equalize the competition or increase the safety of the sport.
 These decisions will be finalized by the tech officials and posted. (*see General Policy #3 for Over Competitive Driver/Car/Team)